sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_python.rst

   :func:`~sage.misc.superseded.experimental` in the code where you want to warn.
 It will display the message of your choice::

+      from sage.misc.superseded import experimental
-      @sage.misc.superseded.experimental(66666, 'This code is not foolproof.')
+      experimental(66666, 'This code is not foolproof.')

 Using Optional Packages